Thursday, September 24, 2015

 Country Style Pork Ribs

-For cheap pork shoulder you need to trim off the meat.
+For cheap pork shoulder, you need to trim off the meat.
 It has a thick layer of skin you can discard.
 It's okay if the meat pieces are left large.
 They will cook until fall-apart tender.

-Rub Liquid Smoke onto pork.
+Rub Liquid Smoke onto the pork.
 Allow meat to absorb Liquid Smoke and rub again to use it all up.
 This is optional.
 The greens will flavor the meat too.
 Season meat with salt to taste.

 Wash and set out edible greens.
 Trim off any yellowing stems or tough ends.

 Wrap meat 2 to 3 times.
-The leafy packages should be big enough for a single serving - about the size of a burrito, or an extra large tamale.
+The leafy packages should be big enough for a single serving - about the size of a burrito, or an extra-large tamale.
 Finally, wrap each bundle with foil to keep it from falling apart.
 Some greens may get too mushy, so foil is a simple way to keep it all together.
 You can loosely wrap pork and greens with foil.
 It's okay to let some steam into bundles.

 Wrapping Collard Greens